Lake Sunapee

 Photo by Arch Weathers

-• Is the sixth largest lake located in New Hampshire covering about 4,155 acres in area (1,681 hectares)
+• Is the fifth largest lake located in New Hampshire covering about 4,155 acres in area (1,681 hectares)

 • Is approximately 8.1 miles (13.0 km) long (north-south) and from 0.5 to 2.5 miles (0.8 to 4.0 km) wide (east-west), covering 6.5 square miles (17 sq. km)